 It is a specialized data center where third-party providers offer computing, storage, resources, and other services through a leasing model for IT operations.

-It is usually managed, operated, and monitored by a third-party service provider, eliminating the need for purchasing infrastructure and equipment by organizations.
+A third-party service provider usually manages, operates, and monitors a data center, eliminating the need for organizations to purchase infrastructure and equipment.
 This data center type is either partly managed or entirely operated by a single entity.

 Edge Data Centers

-It is a compact data center that is located closer to the users renting it and provides super-fast and efficient access to resources and services.
+It is a compact data center located closer to the users who rent it.
+It provides super-fast and efficient access to resources and services.

-It helps organizations tackle latency issues and communication delays that ultimately boost customer experience and service delivery.
-Usually these data centers are small and compact which are built close to the end-user to ensure low latency connection.
+It helps organizations tackle latency issues and communication delays, which ultimately boost customer experience and service delivery.
+Usually, these data centers are small and compact, built close to the end user to ensure a low-latency connection.

 Modular Data Centers